Servus7/rkimage-android/README.md

    * ```width``` if height should depend on width
    * ```height``` if width should depend on height
 * aspectRatio
-   * the desired aspectRatio in width/height as float value
+   * the desired aspectRatio in width divided by height
 * aspectRatioEnabled
   * ```true``` if aspectRatio should be used for view measurement or ```false``` if not to